 THE CRUST and CORNICIONE

 We believe a great pizza should have great balance.
-That is the ratio of crust to sauce to toppings.
+That is the ratio of crust to sauce to cheese to toppings.
 We feel all too often pizza places just load up as much cheese and toppings on a cardboard (again, sheeted or compressed dough) crust.
 With this sort of pizza, all you really taste is the cheese, meat and veggies and not really the sauce and crust.
-Most of the time it is covering up for that fact that the crust and sauce have NO taste.
-It’s also fooling the customer into thinking it’s a great deal, because it’s so cheap, yet filling.
+Most of the time it is covering up for that fact that the crust and sauce HAVE no taste.
+It’s also fooling the customer into thinking it’s a great deal, because it’s cheap and filling.
 Sometimes less is more.
 We want you to taste all the elements of the pizza.
 We call it the goldilocks approach.
 Not too little, not too much, just right, when it comes to the crust, sauce, cheese, and toppings.

 A FEW MORE THINGS

 Finally, IT’S NOT THE FRIGGIN WATER!
 It’s a MYTH!
 Get over it!
 I’ve had tons of people say to me, or see people comment on yelp, that the reason you can’t get good NY pizza outside of NY is because of the water.
-NO. The reason you can’t get good NY pizza outside of NY is because you can’t find anyone who makes it right.
+NO. The reason you can’t get good NY pizza outside of NY is because most operators are not willing or motivated enough to learn the proper techniques to get it right.
 It’s not about the water, but the process.
-I don’t dispute the water has slightly different trace amounts of minerals/chemicals, but such trace amounts have VERY little if any effect on taste, texture or color of bread and/or pizza dough.
-The small differences that water can make in the final product are minimal compared to all the other factors that go into making a pizza.
+I don’t dispute that water has slightly different trace amounts of minerals/chemicals, but such trace amounts have VERY little if any effect on taste, texture or color of bread and/or pizza dough.
+That’s assuming your city or region provides decent or higher quality tap water.
+If they don’t then I would recommend any baker, chef, family use filtered water for any recipe that requires water!
+The bottom line is, assuming the water is decent, the small differences that it makes in the final product are minimal compared to all the other factors that go into making a pizza.